Port of London Authority

 The Port of London Authority (PLA) is a self-funding public trust established on 31 March 1909 in accordance with the Port of London Act 1908 to govern the Port of London.
 Its responsibility extends over the Tideway of the River Thames and its continuation (the Kent/Essex strait).
 It maintains and supervises navigation, and protects the river's environment.

+History

+The PLA originally operated all enclosed dock systems on the river (except the Regent's Canal Dock).

+The Port of London (Consolidation) Act 1920 (10 & 11 Geo.
+5. c. clxxiii) consolidated acts relating to the port, including the East India Docks, West India Docks, St Katharine Docks, the London Docks, the Surrey Commercial Docks, the Millwall Dock, the Port of London Authority, the Thames Conservancy and the Company of Watermen and Lightermen.

+The Port of London Act 1968 (c. xxxii) further consolidated enactments relating to the port.

-The PLA originally operated all enclosed dock systems on the river (except the Regent's Canal Dock), but these have long been closed to commercial traffic, with the exception of Port of Tilbury, which was privatised in 1992.
+The dock systems have long been closed to commercial traffic, with the exception of Port of Tilbury, which was privatised in 1992.
 It inherited the private police forces of the companies which had previously run the docks, reorganising them into a single Port of London Authority Police.

 Finance

 The PLA receives no funding from the government and is entirely self-financing.
 Revenues are raised from conservancy charges on vessels and cargo, pilotage charges, annual port dues, hydrographic services, river works licence fees and charges for other services.